 The format of the main media file, and of the AIFF/WAV file(s) is flexible.
 For example, the media file can have up to 64 tracks of audio, and can be a mix of PCM and Dolby E. The AIFF/WAV files can be mono, stereo, or multi channel, and can also be a mix of PCM and Dolby E. Engine prevents you accidentally breaking a Dolby E pair by only changing half of the pair, but aside from that, tracks containing Dolby E can be manipulated with the same flexibility as PCM tracks.

-Watch this two minute guide to setting up workflows for channel replacement
+Watch this short guide to setting up workflows for track replacement

 In the following workflow example, the main media file has 8 channels of audio.
 We are replacing channels 3 & 4 from the original file with the contents of a stereo WAV.